YYYWeee/GroupProject/README.md

 # Welcome to PinThis!

-PinThis is a Pinterest clone where users have full CRUD on Pin, Board, Comments functions, and partial CRUD on Favorite function.
+PinThis is a Pinterest clone where users have full CRUD on Pin, Board, Comments and favorite functions.
 The backend of PinThis is built on Python with a PostgreSQL database.
 Frontend rendering is handled with React.
 Check out a live version of PinThis [here](https://pinthis.onrender.com/)

 ## Technologies Used